 The top was cute in the front, but I especially loved the back detail!
 This was such a fun, playful pop that just screamed “spring!” to me.

 As much as I liked the Ralla Cross Back Mixed Media Knit Top, I just knew it would end up in the back of my closet and never be seen again.
 It would have been irresponsible to keep the top, so I decided to send it back to Stitch Fix – right after I took a few photos with my sweet baby boy.
 I always say that blue is Harvey’s color, and I had to include him in the try-on fun.

 Morton Knit Dress

 The Morton Knit Dress was a perfect fit.
-It was comfortable, had great stretch and a little room to spare and conceal any post-baby areas I’m not especially proud to show off.
+It was comfortable, had great stretch, plus a little room to spare and conceal any post-baby areas I’m not especially proud to show off.
 Even better yet, the armholes for the sleeveless dress were perfectly proportioned.

 I knew I would never find a dress that perfectly matched Dessa’s outfit for the baptism, but this one coordinated so well and Dessa had a great time dressing up with Mommy.